sharifbdp/codecademy-ang-outbox/README.md

-# codecademy-ang-outbox
+# Codecademy-ang-outbox
 AngularJS Project from Codecademy.
-The app displays a list of messages.